 1. Cannabis Crop Protection

-The first layer of protection is the cover material for the grow house.
+The first layer of protection for medicinal cannabis crops is the cover material for the grow house.
 Although material technology has come a long way, please beware; not all coverings are created equal.

 As well as providing sufficient light transmission, the covering should also be suitable for:

 - acting as the first line of protection against pests, pollen and diseases such as powdery mildew or bud rot; and